-commitments allow jurisdiction for enforcement through national and international courts.
+Scholars have viewed these two perspectives most centrally through a debate over whether commitments must be legally binding to have greatest impact on behavior.
+If law works mainly through punitive means then legally binding rules are a linchpin.
+The threat or act of punishment for breaking a legal commitment can induce compliance in actors that would otherwise prefer to violate law; it may even produce deterrence.
+For example, in many countries binding commitments allow jurisdication for enforcement through national and international courts.
 In turn, such litigation can help establish and defend a jurisprudence that can foster state compliance and individual accountability (Sikkink 2011; Simmons 2009).
 The benefits of binding commitments can also work across legal domains.
 For example, some trade agreements can remove benefits that are conditional on adhering to binding environmental or human rights standards (e.g., Barrett 1997; Charnovitz 1993; Hafner-Burton 2005, 2009; Parson 2003; Steinberg 1997).

-Yet a literature has also emerged showing that nonbinding instruments may be just as effective and even preferable in some circumstances (Abbott and Snidal 2000; Raustiala 2005).
+Yet a literature has also emerged showing that non-binding instruments may be just as effective and even preferable in some circumstances (Abbott and Snidal 2000; Raustiala 2005).
 Agreements that are not directly legally binding may be flexible instruments for facilitating compromise with lower contracting and sovereignty costs.
 Where such agreements create widely accepted norms they offer a mechanism for deliberation that can "pull" actors into compliance (e.g., Chayes and Chayes 1998; Finnemore and Toope 2001; Franck 1990; Koh 1997; Tyler 2006).
 Such flexible accords may also be well suited to building programs to generate the national capacity that governments need to actually honor international norms (e.g., Keohane and Levy 1996; Parson 2003).

-While legal institutions may work through many avenues, including by directly affecting the interests of governments, a central argument is that law has an impact by mobilizing procompliance interest groups (Chaudoin 2015; Hafner-Burton and Tsutsui 2005; Mansfield, Milner, and Rosendorff 2000, 2002; Simmons 2009; Tomz 2008).
-In this paper, we provide a novel approach to assessing the different ways that international law may bolster the work of activists.
-We conducted two survey experiments with a sample of 243 NGO professional activists from around the world who have on average 12 years of advocacy experience.1 The sample, by design, comprises people who are on the front lines and most able to observe where and how international law helps NGOs promote procompliance changes in behavior.
+While legal institutions may work through many avenues, including by directly affecting the interests of governments, a central argument is that law has an impact by mobilizing pro-compliance interest groups (Chaudoin 2015; Hafner-Burton and Tsutsui 2005; Mansfield, Milner and Rosendorff 2000; 2002; Simmons 2009; Tomz 2008).
+In this paper we provide a novel approach to assessing the different ways that international law may bolster the work of activists.
+We conducted two survey experiments with a sample of 243 NGO professional activists from around the world who have on average 12 years of advocacy experience.1 The sample, by design, is comprised of people who are on the front lines and most able to observe where and how international law helps NGOs promote procompliance changes in behavior.